tepesalexandru/projectalexandru/project.md

 Best high intensity sports:
 - Swimming (2-3 times a week)

+### Intermittent Fasting
+Intermittent fasting has brought me a lot of benefits, from losing weight to higher levels of energy.
+I fast for 16 hours a day and eat in a 8 hour window.
+I can easily achieve this by simply skipping dinner, which I do by not eating after lunch.

 ### Other
 Guided Meditation has made me more aware of my surroundings, of the thoughts that I have or just simply to relax.
 I do the following guided meditations: